 Links to online portfolio materials as part of the application are welcomed.

-Classified Title: Programmer Analyst Working Title: Programmer Analyst Role/Level/Range: ATP/03/PC Starting Salary Range: $55,000-$75,000 (commensurate with experience) Employee group: Full-Time Schedule: Working 37.5 hours per week; Monday-Friday Exempt Status: Exempt Location: 05-MD:School of Public Health Department name: 60004105-Health Policy & Management -METRC Personnel area: School of Public Health
+Classified Title: Programmer Analyst Working Title: Programmer Analyst Role/Level/Range: ATP/03/PC Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: Monday through Friday Exempt Status: Exempt Location: 05-MD:School of Public Health Department name: 60004112-Health Policy & Management -Independent Personnel area: School of Public Health

 The successful candidate(s) for this position will be subject to a pre-employment background check.